-Consider selecting mid-grade materials that can be purchased as seconds or floor models for lower pricing.
-Think about the long-term use of the area and opt for less expensive options on things that will have no detrimental long term effect.
-For example, we don’t recommend trying to save money on poor-quality building materials, but we do recommend saving money by selecting the low to mid-grade light fixtures, switch plates, etc.
+To lower your costs, consider selecting midgrade materials that can be purchased as seconds or floor models.
+Think about the ongoing use of the area and opt for less expensive options on things that will have no detrimental long-term effect.
+For example, it’s not wise to save money on poor-quality building materials, but you could select low- to midgrade light fixtures, switch plates and more.

 Track your budget

 With a little research and assessment of how much you can afford, creating a budget is the easy part.
-The part that often gets neglected is tracking and sticking to that budget.
-Keep a log of all expenses associated with your basement finishing project and deduct those from your budget categories regularly.
-If you find that you’re about to overspend in one category, we recommend finding another category to deduct from, if possible, to avoid going over budget.
+What often gets neglected is tracking and sticking to your budget.
+Keep a log of all expenses associated with your home improvement project and deduct them from your budget categories regularly.
+If you find that you’re about to overspend in one category, find another category to deduct from to avoid going over budget.

-Even if you have the money available in savings to cover your basement remodel costs, you may want to check into financing options.
-There are a variety of loans, including home improvement loans that may help you finish your basement without depleting your emergency savings.
+Even if you have the money available in savings to cover your basement remodel costs, you may want to consider financing options.
+There are a variety of loans, including home improvement loans, that may help you finish your basement without depleting your emergency savings.
 Here are a few loan choices to discuss with your bank or lending institution.

-Personal loans are very broad in terms of what they can be used for.
-Finishing a basement is the type of expenditure that a personal loan may work well for.
-The way a personal loan is structured mirrors any standard loan: once the loan closes you begin being charged interest immediately and will make your first principal and interest payment after one month.
+A personal loan is structured like a standard loan: Once the loan closes, you will be charged interest immediately and will make your first principal and interest payment after one month.
 Personal loans pay a fixed amount that is distributed in a lump sum.
-Repayment terms are pretty flexible, allowing you to select a very short-term loan or a longer one if necessary.
-These loans typically range from 12 months to 60 months.
-There also may be origination or closing fees associated with this loan from your bank or lending institution.
+Repayment terms are flexible, allowing you to select repayment terms typically between 12 and 60 months.
+You may also need to factor in origination or closing fees associated with a personal loan from your bank or lending institution.

 Home equity loans

-A home equity loan uses the equity in your home to borrow from while using the home as collateral.
+A home equity loan borrows from the equity in your home while using the home as collateral.
 This is also referred to as a second mortgage and is often used for large expenditures, like finishing a basement.
-Payments and terms on a home equity loan are usually similar to that of any standard loan with a fixed interest rate.
+Like personal loans, home equity loans have fixed interest rates and a set repayment term, although interest rates are usually lower.

 Home equity line of credit